-Anyway, I wanted to share my new go-to breakfast recipe today—chia pudding.
-I’ve not been a big fan of chia puddings in the past (this creamy blended treat being the sole exception), but this citrusy version completely changed my mind.
+I’m sharing my new go-to breakfast recipe today—chia pudding.
+I’ve not been a big fan of chia puddings in the past (this creamy blended treat being the sole exception).

 Fresh citrus, vanilla and honey are a perfect match for chia seeds.
 Especially when you’re using a base of creamy homemade cashew milk.
 You can also use store-bought almond milk or coconut milk, but I really love the rich, neutral flavor and creamy texture that cashew milk provides.

 This easy recipe doesn’t require any cooking at all; it just needs an hour-long (or overnight) rest to give the chia seeds time to plump up.
 The resulting tapioca-like pudding tastes similar to a creamsicle or an orange julius.